JamesDBartlett3/intel-p1-people-counter/WRITEUP.md

     - The severity of the flicker also appeared to have a non-linear relationship to the magnitude of the subject's motion in-frame.
 It tended to perform quite poorly at the higher end of the range of recorded subject velocities, somewhat better at the opposite end of the range, and it seemed at its best when the subject was moving, but not too quickly.
 I suspect that there is a certain degree of bias trained into the model, expecting that human subjects are nearly always in motion, to an extent.
 In most contexts, this kind of bias is probably beneficial, as it would tend to ignore stationary objects that merely look like humans, such as statues, posters, mannequins, etc. However, there are many other potential applications for specialized Edge AI human detection technology, which would be hindered if the underlying model tended to ignore humans moving at the far ends of the velocity range -- such as intrusion detection, law enforcement, healthcare, and sports, to name a few.
   - How I improved the model for the app:
     - Lowered the confidence threshold necessary to register a detection and trigger a bounding box
-    - Added a smoothing mechanism to counteract the flickering
-    - Implemented a "miliseconds since last detection" timer
-    - Added conditional logic to the count incrementer, to reduce the frequency of double-counting a single subject, using a 2/3 majority of the following thresholds:
+    - Added conditional logic to the count incrementer, to reduce the frequency of double-counting a single subject, using:
+      - The bounding box's last known intersection with either the bottom or right edge of the frame
+      - A rolling average of detections from the last 30 frames to counteract jitter
+  - How I would have liked to improve the app, if I had more time:
+    - Using a 3/4 majority of the following thresholds, to classify each detection event as "unique" or "duplicate":
+      - Confidence threshold greater than W
       - Bounding box distance from edge of frame less than X
       - Bounding box distance from location of last detection greater than Y
       - Miliseconds since last detection greater than Z